 Since the tests are carried out at room temperature the results do not necessarily correspond to the behaviour of the materials at higher ambient temperatures and therefore are only to a limited extent suitable for predicting the performance of the protective clothing made from the materials under test.

 Keep me up-to-dateSign up to receive updates when there are changes to this standard

 BS EN ISO 13997.
 Protective clothing.
 Mechanical properties.
 Determination of resistance to cutting by sharp objects

 Retroreflective materials and devices for road traffic control purposes - Retroreflective devices (non-pavement application)

-Retroreflective materials and devices for road traffic control purposes - High-visibility materials for safety garments
+Retroreflective materials and devices for road traffic control purposes, Part 4: High-visibility materials for safety garments

 Occupational protective gloves - Part 1: Selection, use and maintenance